timojw/Portfolio-S3/Learning Outcomes/README.md

 Taiga is definately a website that I would recommend for this.
 It seems more professional than trello which I used before.
 Although it did also have some disadvantages like the fact that you can only assign one person to a task.

 I chose not to make a project board for my own individual project due to the fact that it takes lots of time to properly maintain, which was time I could spend elsewhere.
 Also the benefits of using such a project board in group projects are way bigger due to the fact that other people are also able to see your progress that way.

+### Reflection
+The way that I planned this semester was poor.
+Doing all of the work in the last weeks is not a good way to do this.
+I could have been spared a lot of stress and sleepless nights if I had just started earlier.
+Although this is easier said than done appereantly.
+In the beginning of this year I had sirieus motivation issues, which is the main reason why I couldn't bring myself to work alot on school.

+This experience will definately be something that I'm going to take with me to next Semester.
+Next time I'm going to start earlier, I would also like to have more one on one talks with my teacher next semester.

+Although the start could have been better, my final couple of weeks were super productive this was partly attributed to my to-do list which I will talk about in more detail below.

 ### ToDo List
 For the last couple of weeks I decided to make a ToDo list for myself after a feedback talk with one of my teachers who recommended me this.
 I know this is kinda a primitive technique but it worked wonders for me.
 During these weeks I made the most progress, which was partly caused by the list.